Unmarked spoilers below.

 - Shaun is so annoyed by the fact that the White Drawing Room is yellow that he gives up halfway through and cuts the entry off early.
 "I'm sorry, if they can't be bothered to paint the place properly, why should I be bothered to talk about it?"

-- While detailing the history of the Brotherhood, Shaun mentions how they were involved in the American Revolution, the French Revolution and the Haiti Evolution.
+- While detailing the history of the Brotherhood, Shaun mentions how they were involved in the American Revolution, the French Revolution, and the Haitian Revolution.
 He adds "we're big on revolutions."

 - Another one in the database where Rebecca laments that the Assassins are still a Brotherhood and don't have a gender-neutral phrase:

 - In Shaun's first scene there's a Freeze-Frame Bonus in which you'll notice that his description reads "Assassin, Historian, Smartass"

 - If a carriage is in motion, killing the horse(s) pulling it will cause the carriage to flip over.
 There is an achievement for doing this five times.
 The achievement is called "WHAT IS WRONG WITH YOU."

 - One of the things to do in the game is collect vintage beers, with Shaun giving his analysis with sense data.
 Many of them are just really bad swill, and some of them having weird tastes.
 Only one of those beers even makes the proper grade.
 Here's one example in which he samples the ironically named Frye & Frye:Are you sure this is meant to be drunk?
 Because it tastes for all the world like a new concoction for Evie and Jacob's poison darts.

 - The first time you collect a beer bottle, it is very easy to have no idea why the Fryes want to collect beer bottles until you open the database.
 The realization of what Shaun is suffering is gut-busting, especially when you find this one:I didn't realize it was legal to patent pasteurized sheep urine.
 I'm starting to have second thoughts about this project.